 Being a 60% street/40% dirt tire they are quieter and smoother on the road than the other tires compared here.

-Off-road, they offer good bite on intermediate to hard terrain tire and are suitable for heavy adventure bikes as well as lighter dual sport bikes.
+Off-road, they offer good bite on intermediate to hard terrain tires and are suitable for heavy adventure bikes as well as lighter Dual Sport bikes.

 - 60% street, 40% dirt

 - Aggressive tread pattern with deep lug construction

 2. Kenda K270 Dual Sport Tire

 Either way, it’s a tire that is designed to perform well on and off the paved road.
 It has a deep aggressive knob pattern for off-road grip, and the rounded profile gives a smooth ride on pavement and would class it as a medium to hard terrain hybrid tire.
 Extended ranges of up to 6000 miles are possible with this tire.

 The K270 has toughened sidewalls and some bead strengthening for increased durability and performance.